hashicorp/vault-lambda-extension/README.md

 AWS Lambda pricing is based on [number of invocations, time of execution and memory used][lambda-pricing].
 The following table details some approximate performance related statistics to help assess the cost impact of this extension.
-Benchmarks were run with 128MB of memory allocated.
+Note that AWS Lambda allocates [CPU power in proportion to memory][lambda-memory-cpu] so results will vary widely.
+These benchmarks were run with the minimum 128MB of memory allocated so aim to give an approximate baseline.

 Metric | Value | Description | Derivation
 -------|-------|-------------|-----------